JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

-The overdamped undriven duffing oscillator, is autonomous and respect detailed balance.
+The undriven duffing oscillator, is autonomous and respect detailed balance.
 As such the maximum likelihood path is the path that is parallel to drift and can be computed with the string method.
 If one know the saddle point, one can easily compute the MLP by solving for the (reverse) flow/drift from the saddle point to the minima.
 As such, the maximum likelihood transition path from (-1,0) to (1,0) gives:

 ```@example TPT
 # Generate and plot the maximum likelihood transition path from (-1,0) to (1,0)